Diego-Mancino/Cybersecurity-Writeups/PortSwigger/Password-Reset-Broken-Logic/README.md

 ## 🛡️ Mitigation

-- Ensure that password reset token are strictly bound to the intended user
+- Ensure that password reset tokens are strictly bound to the intended user
 - Validate all request parameters on the server side
 - Avoid trusting user-controlled input for sensitive operations
 - Implement additional verification steps during password reset processes